AtomicDonuts/BakingBot/README.md

 ## Limitations
 The buying strategy used in this bot its not the best possible.
-I have used my experience to create a reasonable path,and it accually worked.
+I have used my experience to create a reasonable path,and it actually worked.
 In the options there is the possibility to choose the speed of clicking.
 Even if it is present, it is not recommended to choose "3",it will probably removed in some new versions.